-6. Alternately tighten the mounting clip screws to a torque of 10 inch-pounds.
+6. Alternately tighten the self-locking nuts or mounting clip screws until the terminal is held firmly against the panel.
+Tighten the nuts or screws to a torque of 10 inch-pounds.
 Do not over-tighten.

-ATTENTION: Tighten mounting clips to a torque of 10 inch-pounds to provide a proper seal and to prevent potential damage to the terminal.
+ATTENTION: Tighten nuts or mounting clips to a torque of 10 inch-pounds to provide a proper seal and to prevent potential damage to the terminal.
 Allen-Bradley assumes no responsibility for water or chemical damage to the terminal or other equipment within the enclosure because of improper installation.

-7. Remove the 2 protective installation labels covering the top vents of the terminal.
+7. Remove the protective installation labels covering the top vents of the terminal.